-‘Criminal Minds’ Is Gearing Up For Season 13: So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]
+‘Criminal Minds’ Is Gearing Up For Season 13, So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]

 Many Thomas Gibson fans in the #NoHotchNoWatch group now say they will boycott ABC and CBS entirely, not just for the Criminal Minds time slot.
 After all, it alleged that it was CBS and ABC who decided to fire Thomas Gibson.
 It is reportedly those two networks who remain stubborn about bringing Gibson back.

 The Criminal Minds boycott by #NoHotchNoWatch has expanded to include both major networks.
-Combined with other boycotts and protests the impact of Thomas Gibson’s fans could make an impact on network giants CBS and ABC.
+Combined with other boycotts and protests, the impact of Thomas Gibson’s fans could make an impact on network giants CBS and ABC.

-Tim Allen’s show, Last Man Standing was inexplicably canceled, despite being a one of a kind show that was suitable for family viewing.
+Tim Allen’s show, Last Man Standing, was inexplicably canceled despite being a one of a kind show that was suitable for family viewing.
 Last Man Standing boasted 8.1 million weekly viewers.
 Some of those viewers intend to boycott ABC.

-Paget Brewster has a new interview with TV Line on Youtube explaining how she feels about Thomas Gibson and the revolving door style casting that has plagued Criminal Minds.
+Paget Brewster has a new interview with TV Line on YouTube explaining how she feels about Thomas Gibson and the revolving door-style casting that has plagued Criminal Minds.
 See her comments in the video below.

-Thomas Gibson’s loss in being fired from Criminal Minds turned out to be Paget Brewster’s gain, but Padget told TV Line she had no choice in the termination of Thomas Gibson.
+Thomas Gibson’s firing from Criminal Minds turned out to be Paget Brewster’s gain, but Padget told TV Line she had no choice in the termination of Thomas Gibson.
 Padget brings up the point that when a fellow employee is fired at any workplace, there is little if anything that co-workers can do to change that.

 Totally.
 Back. @pagetpaget @GUBLERNATION @ajcookofficial @aishatyler @JoeMantegna @danielhenney @_Adam_Rodriguez pic.twitter.com/z2Kde3Vcj4